 If you are going to serve immediately (within 24 to 48 hours) then the apples and cinnamon will really spice it up and also give it a festive look.

 After 48 hours, strain the big bits out so that all you have left is the liquid.

 “Frame your mind to mirth and merriment, Which bars a thousand harms and lengthens life.” –Taming of the Shrew/Shakespeare

 - 6 to 10 cinnamon sticks

-- In a medium pot, combine Merlot, sugar, cinnamon, nutmeg, and cloves.
-Let simmer for ten minutes, stirring occasionally until sugar is dissolved.
+- Pour Merlot into a large pot, add the sugar and spices, then let simmer on low heat for ten minutes, stirring until sugar is dissolved.

-- Pour immediately into a sealed pitcher or other container.
-Chop apples and add them along with the cinnamon sticks to the mixture.
-Add ice and ginger ale.
+- Pour into a pitcher or other container.
+Chop apples and add them along with the cinnamon sticks to the sangria mixture.
+Add ginger ale.
 Cover and refrigerate for at least 24 hours.

-- For a more carbonated punch or mimosa, add the ginger ale to the wine after it's cooled ... then it will keep the fizz.
+- For a more carbonated punch, add the ginger ale to the wine after it’s cooled … then it will keep the fizz.